uniasset/uniasset-old/src/omnicore/doc/rpc-api.md

   {
-    "address" : "address",     // (string) the address "balance" : "n.nnnnnnnn",  // (string) the available balance of the address "reserved" : "n.nnnnnnnn"  // (string) the amount reserved by sell offers and accepts },
+    "address" : "address",     // (string) the address "balance" : "n.nnnnnnnn",  // (string) the available balance of the address "reserved" : "n.nnnnnnnn", // (string) the amount reserved by sell offers and accepts "frozen" : "n.nnnnnnnn"    // (string) the amount frozen by the issuer (applies to managed properties only) },
   ...
 ]